DHS home page

 PCMS

 Follow Up After Pickle Determination.
-Clients who have been determined Pickle eligible can lose the status when their situation changes.
+Individuals who have been determined Pickle eligible can lose the status when their situation changes.
 For example:

-For this reason, it is very important to check the client’s resources at each review.
-Also, when the client has changes in his or her situation that could impact the client’s countable income or resources, re-check the Pickle calculation.
+For this reason, it is very important to check the individual’s resources at each review.
+Also, when the individual has changes in his or her situation that could impact the individual’s countable income or resources, re-check the Pickle calculation.

 Remember to Check All Protected Eligibility Groups.
 An individual who does not meet the Pickle criteria above, would not be eligible.
 However, if they lost SSI for one of the following reasons, check eligibility for Medicaid under the appropriate rule: